What to Ask on Campus Tours

 College visit guides have the answers.
 Ask the right questions.

 Got real questions about what college is like?
 Campus tour guides have answers.
-You'll get a lot out of visiting colleges, but at Saint Louis University, the campus tour guides are current students, so they won't just tell you about dorms, they can also tell you where to get a good grilled cheese sandwich, if they feel safe walking around campus at night and if you can paint your dorm room.
+You'll get a lot out of visiting colleges, but at Saint Louis University, the campus tour guides are current undergraduate students, so they won't just tell you about dorms, they can also tell you where to get a good grilled cheese sandwich, if they feel safe walking around campus at night and if you can paint your dorm room.
 (Sorry, no, on that last one by the way.)

 What Happens on a Campus Tour?